Flotomate/product_docs/source/patch-management/manage-computer-groups.rst

    if any.
 Click on **Create Computer Group** situated in the top right corner of the page.

 -  A new page opens.
-Here you can view all the Computers added to the :ref:`Endpoint scope <add-computer-scope>`.
-You get options to select Computers manually and automatically from a Remote Office (can be filtered using include and exclude conditions).
+Here you can view all the Computers in the :ref:`Endpoint scope <add-computer-scope>`.
+You get options to select Computers manually and automatically from a Remote Office (which can be filtered using include and exclude conditions).

 .. _P-12:

 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/patch-management/P-12.png
    :align: center
    :alt: figure 12